wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 Cole was already pulling out his notebook and stamps.
 "SEAM-SIGHTED, location, time, level-two waking event," he said as he filled in the details.
 "Three-person binding, tide cadence, fifteen cycles, successful containment."
 He looked at Ivy.
 "First official BOUND stamp for your logbook?"

 Ivy nodded, feeling a flush of pride as Cole pressed the rubber stamp onto her logbook page with a solid thunk.
-The mark was small and simple, but it represented something significant—proof that she could do the work, that she could be trusted with public safety.
+The mark was small and simple, but it represented something significant: proof that she could do the work, that she could be trusted with public safety.

 "Now the technical question," Cole said, putting away his stamps.
 "How did you know to look here?
 The resonance readings from the depot were suggestive, but not definitive."